-- Chapter 5 Port Connections Includes information on network interfaces, installing optional transceivers, and cabling specifications. - Chapter 6 Switch Management Connecting to the switch for management, and information on the system status LEDs. - Appendix A Troubleshooting Information for troubleshooting switch installation and operation.
+- Chapter 5 Port Connections-Includes information on network interfaces, installing optional transceivers, and cabling specifications. - Chapter 6 Switch Management-Connecting to the switch for management, and information on the system status LEDs. - ◆ Appendix A Troubleshooting-Information for troubleshooting switch installation and operation.

 Related This guide focuses on switch hardware and installation, it does not cover software Documentation configuration of the switch.
-For specific information on how to operate and use the management functions of the switch, see the following guide:
+For specific information on how to operate and use the management functions of the switch, see the following guides:

-Management Guide
+Web Management Guide CLI Reference Guide

-For all safety information and regulatory statements, see the following document:
+For all safety information and regulatory statements, see the following documents:

-Quick Start Guide Safety and Regulatory Information
+Ouick Start Guide Safety and Regulatory Information